starsseed/memetoken/README.md

 8. Current price: 0 usdt
 21. Opening price: 0.000001 usdt
 13. Number of Twitter followers: 0
+18. Project Introduction : Distributing Meme Tokens to all the F1 fans who follows new memes after each and every F1 sessions
+22. Whether any presale (if there is presale needs to fill in the first round price):  Negative
+29. Expected launch time:  12 April 2024
+30. Listed on which exchanges: Jupiter DEX

 4. Currency Issuance time: